atuttle/preso-closures/readme.md

 * clone the repo into an existing website (e.g. localhost)

 Essentially: `file:///` = bad, `http://` = good.
 If you do that, you'll be fine.

+### Speaker Notes

+Once you've got the presentation running in your browser, hit the `S` key to bring up the speaker notes (if you want them).